MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernanceAccessReviewDefinitionInstanceDecisionInstance.md

     \[InstanceEnumerationScope \<IMicrosoftGraphAccessReviewScope\>\]: accessReviewScope
       \[(Any) \<Object\>\]: This indicates any property can be added to this object.
     \[Instances \<IMicrosoftGraphAccessReviewInstance\[\]\>\]: Set of access reviews instances for this access review series.
-Access reviews that do not recur will only have one instance; otherwise, there is an instance for each recurrence.
+Access reviews that don't recur will only have one instance; otherwise, there's an instance for each recurrence.
     \[LastModifiedDateTime \<DateTime?\>\]: Timestamp when the access review series was last modified.
 Supports $select.
 Read-only.